raatmarien/microbit-controllers/README.md

 ### Running the games

 1. Plug in the Microbit server using USB
-2. Run the game you want to play with python3.
+2. Run the game you want to play with python3 as root.
 You may need to change the device path, which is `/dev/ttyACM0`, to the path of your Microbit server
 3. Enjoy :)